najoungkim/pdtb3/README.md

 ## Data

-Access to both PDTB 2.0 and 3.0 require an LDC license, so we cannot distribute this data.
+Access to both PDTB 2.0 and 3.0 requires an LDC license, so we cannot distribute this data.

 * PDTB 3.0 can be downloaded here: https://catalog.ldc.upenn.edu/LDC2019T05